 Carrying out investigations

-A Safety Representative may investigate accidents and dangerous occurrences in the workplace to find out the causes and help identify any necessary remedial or preventive measures.
+A Safety Representative may investigate accidents and dangerous occurrences in the workplace to find out the causes and help identify any necessary remedial or preventive measures and may make written or verbal representations to HSA inspectors.
 However, a Safety Representative must not interfere with anything at the scene of an accident.

 A Safety Representative may also: